Enaium/jimmer-dto-lsp/README.md

 ## Other Dependencies

+**Make sure you have downloaded the source jar file of the immutable dependency**

 If your project has other immutable dependencies you need to add the dependencies configuration in the `pom.xml` or `libs.versions.toml` file